-Research Assistant Professor, Survey Research Center, Institute for Social Research
+Research Associate Professor, Survey Research Center, Institute for Social Research

-Research Assistant Professor, Division of Nephrology, Department of Internal Medicine, Michigan Medicine
+Research Associate Professor, Division of Nephrology, Department of Internal Medicine, Michigan Medicine

 Faculty Associate, Population Studies Center, Institute for Social Research